Marci Comeau[1]

 Relative Placement

-At the shelter care hearing, if the court does not release the child to their parent, the court shall order placement with a relative or other suitable person as described in RCW 13.34.130(1)(b), unless the Department establishes there is reasonable cause to believe that (a) placement in licensed foster care is necessary to prevent imminent physical harm to the child due to child abuse or neglect, including that which results from sexual abuse, sexual exploitation, or a pattern of severe neglect, because no relative or other suitable person is capable of ensuring the basic safety of the child; or (b) efforts to reunite the parent and child will be hindered.[135]
+At the shelter care hearing, if the court does not release the child to their parent, the court shall order placement with a relative or other suitable person as described in RCW 13.34.130(1)(b), unless the Department establishes there is reasonable cause to believe that (a) placement in licensed foster care is necessary to prevent imminent physical harm to the child due to child abuse or neglect, including that which results from sexual abuse, sexual exploitation, a high-potency synthetic opioid, or a pattern of severe neglect, because no relative or other suitable person is capable of ensuring the basic safety of the child; or (b) efforts to reunite the parent and child will be hindered.[137]

 In making this determination, the court must inquire of the Department and any other person present at the hearing for the child whether there are any other relatives or other suitable persons who are willing to care for the child.
 The inquiry must also include whether any relatives or other suitable persons: